Staying fit while pregnant

 Squat with arms 10 reps

-Perform body toning followed by cardio and repeat whole sequence twice.
+Perform body toning followed by cardio and repeat the whole sequence twice.
 Should you want an express workout, only do one set of each.
 Remember, take a water break and rest when needed, and always test if you can talk in full sentences.

 Body Toning (can be performed with or without weights)